Là na Gàidhlig is this Thursday, April 21st.

 Joanne received the 2012 Big Sampie Award, a recording studio sponsorship given to young, up-and-coming traditional musicians for their first recording.
 She released her debut album, Craobh a’ Mhathain, during Celtic Colours 2013.
 You are sure to enjoy Joanne’s beautiful singing and her expert language instruction during the Gaelic Song and Language Week.

-We are very happy to have Catrìona back for the 2016 Grandfather Mountain Gaelic Song and Language Week!
+We are very happy to have Joanne join us for the 2016 Grandfather Mountain Gaelic Song and Language Week.
+We hope to see you there!